astronomer/airflow-guides/guides/dag-best-practices.md

 tags: ["DAGs", "Data Pipelines", "Airflow"]
 ---

+Welcome to our guide on writing Airflow DAGs.
+In this piece, we'll walk through some high-level concepts involved in Airflow DAGs, explain what to stay away from, and cover some useful tricks that will hopefully be helpful to you.

+If you're interested in further DAG writing help or general Airflow assistance, we offer support packages that give you on-demand access to Airflow experts.
+[Drop us a line](https://www.astronomer.io/#request) if you'd like to chat.

 ### Idempotency

 Data pipelines are a messy business with a lot of various components that can fail.
 [Idempotent](https://en.wikipedia.org/wiki/Idempotence) DAGs allow you to deliver results faster when something breaks and can save you from losing data down the road.